 Nanda Kot, Mountain peak in Pithoragarh district, India.

-Most climbers start from Loharkhet and follow a route passing through Dhakuri Pass and Khati Village before reaching Dwali base camp.
-Expect alpine conditions and high altitude on this challenging climb.
+Most climbers start from Loharkhet and pass through Dhakuri Pass and Khati Village before reaching the Dwali base camp.
+Proper acclimatization is essential, as the altitude gain is significant and conditions near the top are fully alpine.

 The community of curious travelers